Compactness of the Bloom sparse operators and applications: Proof of Main Theorem

 We turn to the estimates for the norm of $III$ and $IV$.
-Observe for each fixed $k$, for each $Q_{i,k}$ we will obtain the same estimate as follows, which is independent of the cube $Q_{i,k}$:
+Observe for each fixed $k$, for each $Q_{i,k}$ we will obtain the same estimate independent of the cube $Q_{i,k}$, as the control for the following norm

 where